AI-generated

 Key Excerpts

-• "In accordance with the avowed policy of the State to give maximum aid and full protection to labor, the Court has applied the Labor Code concept of permanent total disability to Filipino seafarers, it holding that the notion of disability is intimately related to the worker's capacity to earn, what is compensated being not his injury or illness but his inability to work resulting in the impairment of his earning capacity; hence, disability should be understood less on its medical significance but more on the loss of earning capacity."
+• "The notion of disability is intimately related to the worker's capacity to earn, what is compensated being not his injury or illness but his inability to work resulting in the impairment of his earning capacity; hence, disability should be understood less on its medical significance but more on the loss of earning capacity."

 • "A total disability does not require that the employee be absolutely disabled or totally paralyzed.
-What is necessary is that the injury must be such that the employee cannot pursue his usual work and earn therefrom."
+What is necessary is that the injury must be such that he cannot pursue his usual work and earn therefrom."

 Precedents Cited

 • Vicente v.
-Employees' Compensation Commission — Cited for the test of permanent total disability: the capacity of the employee to continue performing his work notwithstanding the disability.
-If unable to perform customary job for more than 120 days, the employee suffers from permanent total disability.
+ECC — Cited for the test of permanent total disability: the capacity to continue performing one's customary job.

 • Remigio v.
-National Labor Relations Commission — Cited for the application of the Labor Code concept of permanent total disability to seafarers and for the award of attorney's fees.
+NLRC — Cited for the application of the Labor Code concept of disability to seafarers and for the award of attorney's fees.

 Provisions